isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-05-06-post-28th SEA Games Cauldron unveiled marking the one month Countdown to the Games.md

 Says COL Lim, “As one of the highlights of the Opening Ceremony, the 28th SEA Games flame will be transported across the Kallang Basin to the National Stadium.
 The Games Torch will be brought into the National Stadium by a number of torchbearers, and all spectators will be able to see and cheer on our torchbearers as it makes its way around the stadium.”

 “The torchbearers have been selected from a variety of sports to symbolize how sports have grown in both breadth and depth in Singapore.
-The idea behind the inter-generational pair of athletes is to connote the nurturing and passing down of sporting values from one generation to another.” he added.
+The idea behind the inter-generational pair of athletes is to connote the nurturing and passing down of sporting values from one generation to another,” he added.

-End
+END